This article was updated on July 1st, 2022

-Our new guide is the result of a detailed analysis of 6 scientific studies that included data on health issues for over 17,000 German Shepherds.
-The report has reviewed by Dr Joanna De Klerk, author of 11 books including “Old Dog Love: A Common Sense Guide to Caring For Your Senior Dog“.
+Our new guide is the result of a detailed analysis of 6 scientific studies that included data on health issues for over 17,000 German Shepherds, with reviews and edits provided by Dr Joanna De Klerk, veterinarian and author of “Old Dog Love: A Common Sense Guide to Caring For Your Senior Dog“.
 You can download a PDF version of our guide.

 Most Prevalent Health Issues with German Shepherds

 Different breeds of dogs are affected by different health issues and conditions.
 For example, toy breeds, such as Chihuahuas and Malteses, have high rates of cardiovascular disease, with 19 and 21% of deaths within the breeds, respectively, but Golden retrievers and Boxers are known to have high rates of cancer, with 50 and 44% of deaths, respectively (Source: Mortality in North American Dogs).
 Owners who can anticipate the most common health issues affecting German Shepherds will be able to manage their dog’s wellness better and keep their dogs as healthy as possible.

 So what are the main health issues with German Shepherds as they grow older?

 We have identified the following most frequent health issues with old German Shepherds, and assigned a frequency rating for each based on the available data (very frequent, frequent, somewhat frequent):

 Hip dysplasia (frequent)